 Quantitative: How will you measure this impact?

 This is where things can quickly get fuzzy.
-Instead of trying to estimate the maximum upside potential of your idea (which is near-impossible to accurately do), focus instead on your minimum success criteria.
+Instead of trying to estimate the maximum upside potential of your idea (which is near-impossible to do accurately), focus instead on your minimum success criteria.

 Your minimum success criteria is the smallest outcome that would deem your project a success 3 years from now.